Improve the Skills of your Negotiators and Enhance your Bottom Line

 5. Are the outcomes from negotiations reviewed for effectiveness?

-Not only is it vital to review results to provide feedback to the negotiator, but everything learned from the negotiation should be shared with everyone else.
+Not only is it vital to review results to provide negotiator performance feedback, but everything learned from the negotiation should be shared with everyone else.

 Match the negotiated results to the previously identified outcomes.
 Follow performance of these outcomes to the performance of the transaction.
 This will supply a direct line from planning, to the negotiation, to the financial performance of the deal to ensure that the assumptions used to formulate the plan were accurate.